sjbennett123/polarlarp/content/events/_index.md

 - New players play for free but must PC first event
 - NPC's play for free

+## Food:

 Everybody that attends has food provided.
 Please let us know about any considerations we need to take into account.